Jan 7, 2021

 Filing a claim does not automatically mean it will be accepted.
 There are many reasons a it can be denied, including :

-- Lack of coverage : You may not have it for a specific type of damage that you are submitting for.
+- Lack of coverage : You may not have it for a specific type of claim that you are submitting for.

 - Lack of proof : You need to show you possessed items and damage was caused.
 If you can’t, some or your entire claim could be denied.